SJTU-Lucy/MEDTalk/README.md

 # MEDTalk: Multimodal-Controlled 3D Facial Animation with Dynamic Emotions by Disentangled Embedding
-This is the official repository for the paper "MEDTalk: Multimodal-Controlled 3D Facial Animation with Dynamic Emotions by Disentangled Embedding"
+This is the official repository for this paper: [Arxiv](https://arxiv.org/abs/2507.06071)

 ### 1.Environment